-If you follow me on Medium or Twitter, you may already be aware.
+If you follow me on Twitter, you may already be aware.
 Still, if you don’t (I assure you that you’re missing out), I have been researching several technologies in preparation for an OPSEC/Anti-OSINT tool that I am crafting.
 I am using this tool as a means to push myself harder to learn something new that I can apply professionally.
 I am also doing this to be able to make a positive difference in the world.
 Notably, I am explicitly trying to learn Machine Learning and Natural Language Processing (NLP) in Python and R.

 When we hear terms like Advanced Persistent, Next-Generation, Machine Learning, Artificial Intelligence (AI), Machine Learning (ML), Single Pane of Glass, etc. from a vendor, we typically think it’s hype or FUD.
 Talking about the vendor FUD phrases is ironic because my blog and podcast were called Advanced Persistent Security.
 Often, we are correct.
 I set off on the journey to learn about learning to build a tool, but also to understand the technologies.
 I like to stump salespeople from time to time.
 Also, if these are the wave of the future, there is no time like the present to get acquainted.